 His interest in technology and advanced computer skills also influence his work, fueling his obsession with artificial intelligence and robotics.

-A self-taught artist, Jimmy worked as a production artist and a graphic designer before pursuing his passion to create mixed media sculptures.
-He is currently a full time artist while working part-time as an art director for an auction house, which also has influenced his work.
+A self-taught artist, Jimmy worked as a production artist and a graphic designer before pursuing his passion to create mixed media sculptures in his spare time.
+He currently works as an art director for an auction house, which also has influenced his work.

 “Looking at antiques and old equipment gives me new ideas for new pieces.
 The auction house is like a weekly estate sale for me as I get to see new materials come through that have potential.
 I also get to see a lot of art come through the doors which inspires me,” he said, adding that he has purchased everything from plumbing fittings, paints and light fixtures to cables, flatware and other miscellaneous pieces at auction.

 His styles are realistic, abstract and non-objective with a slight Art Deco influence.
 All of his work is done from his imagination while working in his home studio in Phoenix, Arizona.